microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 # SMI
 Is the MMU capable of accessing paging structures in SMRAM?
 While CPU is in SMM?

-_Broadwell Technology is supposedly capable of this. (https://web.archive.org/web/20200107052346/https://software.intel.com/sites/default/files/managed/0c/92/STM_User_Guide-001.pdf, p.
+A: Broadwell Technology is supposedly capable of this. (https://web.archive.org/web/20200107052346/https://software.intel.com/sites/default/files/managed/0c/92/STM_User_Guide-001.pdf, p.
 8, p.
-12)_
+12)

 Would x86-64 handlers be possible?
 Do such handlers currently exist in SMRAM?

 Would it be possible for such handlers to access DRAM up to TOM?

-_For handlers that employ paging it should be possible._
+A: For handlers that employ paging it should be possible.

 # SMC
 What is handled in SMC and what in SMM?

 # STM
-~~Secure~~ Transfer Monitor or SM ~~*~~ I Transfer Monitor?
+~~Secure~~ Transfer Monitor or SM ~~*~~ _I_ Transfer Monitor?

 Would IVB & PPT be ready for it?
 Is it actively used on Macbook Pro 10,1?